wp-plugins/image-zoom/readme.txt

 == Changelog ==

+= 1.6.5 =
+* Sometime there is some bug with the url of the cursor ... probably due to browsers.

 = 1.6.4 =
 * Wordpress gallery is now supported
 * Click on the image may close the slideshow